TS-PEFT: Unveiling Token-Level Redundancy in Parameter-Efficient Fine-Tuning: Experiments

-\paragraph{Baselines.} In our experiments, we select several mainstream parameter-efficient fine-tuning methods as baselines, covering two major categories: low-rank update methods and adapter-based methods.
+\paragraph{Baselines.} In our experiments, we select several mainstream PEFT methods as baselines, covering two major categories: low-rank update methods and adapter-based methods.
 Specifically, LoRA, DoRA, and AdaLoRA are used to examine whether TS-PEFT can consistently provide additional gains under different low-rank update strategies, while Parallel Adapter~\cite{hu2023llm} is included to evaluate the method’s scalability on adapter-style architectures.
 For each baseline, we keep its original implementation, hyperparameters, and rank configuration unchanged, and apply TS-PEFT on top of it.
-This ensures that the comparison is not affected by factors unrelated to the baseline itself and that the results accurately reflect the impact of token-level selective updates. \paragraph{Training details.} In all experiments, we freeze the backbone model and update only the PEFT parameters and the threshold $\tau$.
-We use the AdamW optimizer, where the PEFT parameters and $\tau$ share the same base learning rate, while the effective learning rate of $\tau$ is further modulated by the scaling factor s.
-For text tasks, we follow standard instruction-tuning configurations; for vision–language tasks, we adopt the original training pipeline of the corresponding models.
+This ensures that the comparison is not affected by factors unrelated to the baseline itself and that the results accurately reflect the impact of token-level selective updates. \paragraph{Training details.} In all experiments, we freeze the base model and update only the PEFT parameters and the threshold $\tau$.
+We use the AdamW optimizer, where PEFT is the default learning rate and the effective learning rate of $\tau$ is further modulated by the scaling factor $s$.
+For text tasks, we follow standard instruction-tuning configurations.
+For vision–language tasks, we adopt the original training pipeline of the corresponding models.
 Unless otherwise specified, we set $\alpha_k = 1$, $\beta_{1} = 0.9$, and $\beta_{2} = 0.98$.
 Each main experiment is repeated at least three times with different random seeds, and we report the mean scores across runs.
-Additional hyperparameter settings are summarized in Appendix \ref{apx:a4}.
+Additional hyperparameter settings are summarized in Appendix A.6.